Treatment for borderline personality disorder (BPD) may involve individual or group psychotherapy.

 A CMHT can include:

-• community mental health nurses who have specialist training in mental health conditions
+- community mental health nurses who specialise in mental health difficulties

-• psychologists and psychiatrists - the psychiatrist is usually the senior clinician in the team
+- psychologists and psychiatrists - the psychiatrist is usually the senior doctor in the team

-The CMHT will create an individual care plan with you.
-This will ensure that you receive the right treatment for your needs.
+Your CMHT will create a care plan with you.
+This will make sure that you get the right treatment for your needs.

-4. Regular reviews of your individual care plan.
+- Do regular reviews of your care plan.

 Psychotherapy

-Your psychotherapist can suggest ways to resolve your problems.
+Your psychotherapist can suggest ways to resolve your difficulties.
 They can help you change your attitudes and behaviour.

 Your psychotherapist can be a psychiatrist, psychologist or other trained mental health professional.
 Do not be afraid to ask about their experience.